10 Google Font Combinations for Inspiration

 Typography is an essential part of web design.
 In fact, it’s just as important as colors and images for shaping up the aesthetics of a website.
 Microsoft and MIT University have even conducted a study which confirmed that good typography is so powerful that it can affect the viewer’s mood.
 So why not use this to your advantage?

 Making optimal typography choices is a crucial part of the design process.
-But with so many fonts to choose from, how can you ever make up your mind?
+But with so many Google fonts to choose from, how can you ever make up your mind?
 If you checked out our selection of the best Google fonts for 2023, it probably didn’t make the choice any easier, as they’re all so good.
 To help you decide more easily, we’ve made a list of 10 Google font combinations for inspiration.
-You’ll discover which fonts go well together like peanut butter and jelly, and which combos can ensure a positive user experience for your website visitors, and where to download fonts from.
+You’ll discover which fonts from the Google collection go well together like peanut butter and jelly, which combos can ensure a positive user experience for your website visitors, and where to download fonts from.

 Before we start, let’s see what the design process typically looks like and how typography fits into it…